Braves vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .263 with a home run, a walk and three RBI.
+- Franco has recorded at least one hit in four straight games.
+During his last five outings he is batting .250 with two home runs and three RBI.

 Franco Recent Games